abisummers/abisummers.github.io/src/content/guide/taking-the-metro.md

 Just think about it, underground tunnels that allow thousands of people to be transported - magic!

+### How and where can I buy a ticket?

+To take public transport, you're going to need to buy a ticket.
+There are a few different ways of buying tickets but _never_ but tickets from someone outside of a metro station.
+The easiest way to buy a ticket is directly on your phone using the _bonjour RATP_ app.
+You can buy tickets most metro station from a ticket machine or on the bus directly from the driver (you need to pay in cash, ideally with the exact amount).

+As of January 2025 pricing has been simplified!

+The short version is:

+- metro-RER tickets cost 2,5€
+- bus-tram tickets cost 2€
+- airport tickets cost 13€ (do not risk trying to get there on a normal ticket, there are often ticket controls at airport stations)
+- day tickets cost 12€ for the entire Île-de-France region but exclude airports

+It's a little more complicated if you're wanting to a physical ticket (rather than buying on your phone) and use both metros/RERs and buses/trams because you'll need to buy two cards.
+You cannot mix and match.

+If you're planning on taking a lot of public transport, a weekly or monthly navigo (travel card) might be better - you can find more details [here](/articles/navigo/)!

+### Is the public transport accessible?

 The metro is not for everyone, most metro stations are not accessible (all newly built stations are) so if you're using a wheelchair or have mobility issues then you're going to have a hard time.
 It's also going to be harder if you have a pushchair or lot of luggage.
 There will often be someone who offers to help you carry things up and down stairs, but this isn't guaranteed.

-### Tickets

-To take the metro, you're going to need to buy a ticket.
-There are a few different ways of buying tickets but _never_ but tickets from someone outside of a metro station because those tickets will not work.

-You can buy tickets from your phone using the _bonjour RATP_ app, or in most metro station from a ticket machine - I say most because some entrances don't have ticket machines, but this is clearly signed before you go in.
-The ticket machines all have the option to set the language to English.
-Your phone, or your Navigo Easy (a card to put tickets onto) can only be loaded with one type of ticket so all T+ tickets, or tickets to Orly airport, you can't have one normal ticket and one Orly ticket.

-If you are planning on taking public transport a lot, or planning to take it outside of the zone 1 Paris zone (like to go to Versailles or Disneyland), then you should consider a weekly or monthly Navigo (or a weekend day pass for those under 26).
-You can read more info about that [here](/articles/navigo/).
-But essentially, it's a travel card that allows unlimted travel within Île-de-France.
-Note the week _always_ starts on a Monday and ends on a Sunday.
-The monthly pass _always_ starts on the 1st and ends at the end of the month.
-During the Olympic & paralympic period, the weekly pass is not available.

-The normal T+ tickets are valid on all metros with the exception of the Orly station.
-They can also be used on the RER within zone 1, on buses with the exception of Orlybus and Roissybus, tramlines and the Funiculaire de Montmartre.
+Buses are a lot more accessible because you don't have all of the stairs.

 ### Navigating